mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 I told you before, one of our famous [Zen Masters](glossary#zen-master) says, “Zen is that we should get one hundred points, or zero points.
 Zero points or one hundred, exactly perfect.
 There is no other points between one hundred and zero.”

-I didn’t understand at that time, but this is a spiritual thing.
+I didn’t understand at the time, but this is really true.
 You should get one hundred points.
-That means forget and release, and forget yourself, and throw yourself into [Buddha](glossary#buddha)’s house.
+That means forget and release: forget yourself, and throw yourself into [Buddha](glossary#buddha)’s house.
 This is first, but you don’t understand *yet*.

-For instance, if you want to perform gymnastics on the bar, what should you do?
+For instance, if you want to perform gymnastics on the bar: what should you do?
 It’s very clear.
 If you want to perform gymnastics on the bar, first of all we have to do what?
 We have to grab the bar perfectly.
 If you don’t, even though you approach 90 percent toward the bar, it’s not perfect.
-You can show your capability, which is called [Buddha Nature](glossary#buddha-nature), but in gymnastics you cannot show your perfect capability.
-So, even though you approach 90 percent toward bar, it’s zero.
-You cannot say, “I got 90 [percent]”; 90 [percent] doesn’t make sense.
+You cannot show your capability, which is called [Buddha Nature](glossary#buddha-nature) – in gymnastics you cannot show your perfect capability.
+So even though you approach 90 percent toward the bar, it’s zero!
+You cannot say, “I got 90 points.”
+90 points doesn’t make sense.
 If you cannot grasp the bar perfectly, it’s completely zero.
 There is no other number between 0 and 100 points, because this is what you have to do if you want to perform gymnastics on the bar.
-For this, how should you catch the bar?
+How should you catch the bar for this?
 With your best, you have to perfectly jump into the bar.
 That is what is called release and forget yourself, and throw yourself into Buddha’s home.
 At that time, very naturally, if you catch it, immediately your body will start to move.
 You don’t know how to move, but anyway your body moves, and you can perform gymnastics freely.

-##### 16:21

 That’s why [Dogen Zenji](glossary#dogen) says here, “When functioning comes from the direction of [Buddha](glossary#buddha) and you go in accord with it, then, with no strength needed and no thought expended, free from birth and death, you become Buddha.”

 At that time, do your gymnastics come from the bar?
 Or does the function of your gymnastics come from you?
 Or from where?
-Can you say, “from the bar,” or can you say, “your capability”?
-Can you say “between”?
+Can you say, “from the bar?”
+Or can you say, “your capability”?
+Can you say “[in] between”?
 You cannot say either.
 Because, if you catch the bar immediately, perfectly, very naturally you can perform gymnastics.
-Gymnastics are on the bar; that means it is not the study of existence, which is called “What is the bar?”
-“What is [Katagiri](glossary#katagiri) as a practice?”
+Gymnastics are on the bar; that means it is not the study of existence which is called “what is the bar,” “what is [Katagiri](glossary#katagiri) as a practice?”
 It is completely out of the question.
-Do you understand?

-If usually we do all this, what is the bar before you jump into it?
-And then we try to study what the bar is, what the [Katagiri](glossary#katagiri) is – of course you should know.
-But you cannot research it perfectly until you satisfy yourself, and you can never satisfy [yourself].
+Usually we [ask], “what is the bar,” before you jump into it.
+And then we try to study what the bar is, what the [Katagiri](glossary#katagiri) is.
+Of course you should know.
+But you cannot research it perfectly until you satisfy yourself.
+You can never satisfy [yourself].

-##### 18:10

 So, you should use your consciousness and understand what the bar is *to the minimum*.
-And then what you have to do is *release*, forget yourself and throw yourself into the bar; this is the point.
+And then what you have to do is *release*: forget yourself and throw yourself *into* the bar.
+This is the point.
 But we always research what the bar is; this is [ontology](glossary#ontology).
-[Buddhism](glossary#buddhism) is not ontology, Buddhism is [etiology], the study of [recognition].
-That means the bar and you – not to research the bar objectively, but right now right here how you can understand or recognize the bar.
+[Buddhism](glossary#buddhism) is not ontology.
+Buddhism is [etiology], the study of [recognition].
+That means the bar and you – not to research what the bar [is] objectively, [but] right now, right here how you can understand or recognize the bar.
 That is what is called Buddhist psychology, Buddhist philosophy.
-And then, that is still something objective.
-The final goal is, you should communicate with the bar; this is *Zen*.
+That is still something objective.
+And then, the final goal is you should communicate with the bar; this is *Zen*.
 Directly practice.

-([Etiology](https://en.wikipedia.org/wiki/Etiology): “the study of causation or origination” – I’m not sure if this what he is trying to say, but it makes more sense than “etymology”, the study of the origin of words.
-It’s also not clear what he means by “recognition”.
-Possibly “understanding causation”?)
+(Transcriber's Note: [Etiology](https://en.wikipedia.org/wiki/Etiology) is “the study of causation or origination”.
+I’m not sure that is what he is trying to say, but it makes more sense than ‘etymology’, the study of the origin of words.
+It is also not clear what he means by ‘recognition’: it seems like might be referring to ‘causation’ or ‘conditions’.)

-So, that means you should get one hundred points.
-How?
-It is not the study of [causation], is not the study of [ontology](glossary#ontology), what you have to do, right now, right here, you have to grasp the bar, one hundred percent.
-Not 90 percent, not 99 percent.
+So, that means you should get one hundred points. *How*?
+It is not the study of [recognition], is not the study of [ontology](glossary#ontology); what you have to do, right now, right here, is you have to grasp the bar, one hundred percent.
+Not 90 percent, not *99* percent.
 You have to *grasp*.
 This is always the main point that [Buddhism](glossary#buddhism) emphasizes.

 ##### 20:22

-For instance, if you have a TV set, or if you have an electric machine of whatever kind; what you have to do is, to communicate with them in your daily living, instead of studying what the TV set is by your knowledge.
+For instance, if you have a TV set, or if you have an electric machine of whatever kind, what you have to do is to communicate with them in your daily living, instead of studying what the TV set is by your knowledge.
 Well, you have to know what the TV is, but what you have to know is how to deal with the TV set.
-This is sort of the study of [etiology], [causation].
+This is sort of the study of [etiology], [recognition].

 But the final goal is to *communicate*, get one hundred points.
 That means *turn on the TV*.
 That’s a very simple practice.
 At that time, you can see the picture.

-But this picture is not the picture on the TV set; that picture is the universal picture.
-Don’t you think so?
-Universal.
+But this picture is not the picture on the TV set; this picture is the *universal* picture.
 By the help of energy, human effort, and many things, then simultaneously you can see the picture, and at that time you are completely released and forgotten by this picture, and you become one with it.

-##### 22:20

 [Buddhism](glossary#buddhism), particularly Zen, is always emphasizing that point.
 Finally, where is the [Buddha](glossary#buddha)?
 How to throw yourself into the Buddha’s house?
 Buddha is not something *else* apart from us.
 But if you think of Buddha as something particular, at that time Buddha is something you handle as [ontology](glossary#ontology).
 So [at that time] you always have to ask, “What is the Buddha?” – you don’t *do*.
-[It’s the same] even though we don’t use a particular term [like “Buddha”] – well, “original nature or existence”.
-What is the original nature of existence?
+[It’s the same] whatever you say, even though we don’t use a particular term [like “Buddha”].
+“Original nature or existence”: what is the original nature of existence?
 We don’t know.
 What is the truth?
 Always the question comes up.

 But this is not the main point which [Buddhism](glossary#buddhism) emphasizes.
-Our main purpose is, Buddha is, “How can you throw away Buddha?”
-That is the point at which you have to communicate with Buddha.
+Our main purpose is, Buddha says, “How can you throw away Buddha?”
+That is the point at which you have to communicate with the Buddha.
 How?
 That is: release, and forget yourself; throw yourself into the bar.
-At that time, there is completely Buddha’s world at the bar.
+At that time, it is completely Buddha’s world [at] the bar.
 That is called gymnastics: performance of gymnastics, becoming one.
 All things become one in gymnastics.

-##### 24:16

 That’s why [Engo Zen Master](glossary#engo-kokugon) and [Dogen](glossary#dogen) used the term “vehicle”, [dharma vehicle](glossary#dharma-vehicle).
 Vehicle is not something your intellectual sense should be on; vehicle is that which you yourself must be on, working in peace and harmony with the passengers.
 That is the vehicle.

-So, where is the vehicle?
+Where is the vehicle?
 That vehicle means [Buddha](glossary#buddha), Buddha’s world, in which the subject and the object work perfectly in peace and harmony.
 You and the bar and gymnastics are all working dynamically; that is what is called vehicle.

 So, vehicle is one hundred points.
 You can get it.
 At that time, it’s really perfect.
-That is called vehicle.
+That is called the vehicle.

 ##### 25:35